josep112/rocketchat-whatsapp-integration/readme.md

 Your webhook url should look like ```https://your-domain-name.com/msg_snd```.

 ## TODO:
-- [v] Send text messages from WhatApp to Rocket.Chat
+- [x] Send text messages from WhatApp to Rocket.Chat
-- [v] Send text messages from Rocket.chat to WhatsApp
+- [x] Send text messages from Rocket.chat to WhatsApp
-- [v] Send media messages from Rocket.chat to WhatApp (currently only images)
+- [x] Send media messages from Rocket.chat to WhatApp (currently only images)
 - [ ] Send media messages from WhatsApp to Rocket.Chat
 - [ ] Integrate with other APIs. (e.g., [Wassenger](https://www.wassenger.com/))